We live in a world, where everything we do online, is monitored, tracked, and stored in data centers without us even knowing about it.

 Some VPNs to Avoid

-As I said earlier, no logs policy is widely misused in the VPN industry.
+As I said earlier, the no-logs policy is widely misused in the VPN industry.
 Despite logging extensively, there are tons of VPN providers in the industry that falsely advertise no logs.

 Here are a few VPN providers that are infamous for storing user logs: